-The State of Utah requires a parent/guardian to complete and file an affidavit with their local school district stating their intent to home school and become solely responsible for their child’s education.
-(Home School affidavits and free notary service are available at Jordan School District in the Planning and Enrollment Department.)
+The State of Utah requires a parent/guardian to complete and file a home school affidavit with their local school district stating their intent to home school and become solely responsible for their child’s education.
+(Home school affidavits and free notary service are available at Jordan School District in the Planning and Enrollment Department.)

 Once the affidavit is signed and notarized, the parent/guardian must present a copy of the affidavit to their student’s local school (if currently enrolled) so the student may be withdrawn to home school.
 Within the next 30 days, the school district will send an exemption certificate to the parents for the current school year, and again by August 1st, for each year thereafter.
 The affidavit will remain valid as long as the student is being home schooled in Jordan School District.
 (It is not necessary for a parent to renew the affidavit each year.)
-If home schooling is discontinued, or the your student moves out of Jordan School District, parents should notify Jordan District's Planning and Enrollment Department in writing of their intent to discontinue home schooling (Home School Non-renewal Form).
+If home schooling is discontinued, or the student moves out of Jordan School District, parents should notify Jordan District's Planning and Enrollment Department in writing of their intent to discontinue home schooling (Home School Non-renewal Form).

 - Utah State Board of Education, https://www.schools.utah.gov/curr/homeschool